logigearcorp/docs.testarchitect.com/content/user-guide/working-with-test-results/exporting-test-results/exporting-local-test-results-to-an-html-file.md

         -   macOS: /Applications/TestArchitect/templates/xsl/
         {{<note>}} if you are using a repository on another machine, make sure that the template you choose is accessible to the repository server under the account that starts the repository server service.
 It means that the template needs placing either on the repository server or in a network shared folder.
 Otherwise, the default template will be used.

-    7. To include all captured screenshots in the exported test result, select the **Include screenshots** check box.
+    7.  **Optional:** To include all captured screenshots in the exported test result, select the **Include screenshots** check box.
 With this option chosen, select one of the following:

         -   Optimized resolution: Included screenshot's dimensions are optimized to save space in the exported HTML test results.
 Specifically, the screenshots are saved as thumbnail images.
         -   Regular resolution: Original resolution of included screenshots is retained.
 Specifically, the screenshots are saved as full size images.